sr2-sabi/Sabrina-Rodriguez-Portfolio/final-project-part-two.md

 From my interviews, I learned that the story needs to be more focused and forward-looking.
 Multiple people said I should center the narrative on data centers as the main issue, while still connecting it back to Cancer Alley as an example of what happens when polluting facilities are allowed to cluster in vulnerable communities.
 Another big takeaway was the idea of adding a forecasting visualization that shows the potential health and environmental impacts of future data centers in urban areas.
 Interviewees felt this would make the story more urgent and relevant for policymakers.

 # Identified changes for Part III
-Based on my user interviews, I plan to adjust my project in several ways.
-The biggest change will be focusing more directly on data centers as the central story, while still drawing on Cancer Alley as a historical and comparative example.
-Interviewees also emphasized the importance of incorporating forecasting elements that highlight projected risks in urban areas, particularly if additional data centers are constructed.
-I will gather facility-level data (emissions, siting, demographic breakdowns) so the visualizations feel specific and grounded rather than general.
-Another change will be to improve clarity in the visualizations by adding labels, annotations, and clear takeaways that highlight what policymakers should pay attention to.
-While lung cancer will remain the primary health outcome, I will also explore including respiratory illnesses like asthma to capture the broader public health risks.
-Finally, I will close the story with concrete policy recommendations tied directly to the data, so that the visualizations don’t just inform but also point to clear actions.

 | Research synthesis                       | Anticipated changes for Part III                                                |
 |------------------------------------------|---------------------------------------------------------------------------------|